rust-lang/rust/text/0000-impl-trait-type-alias.md

 [reference-aliases]: #reference-aliases

-`impl Trait` type aliases are similar to normal type aliases, except that their concrete type is inferred from the module in which they are defined.
+`impl Trait` type aliases are similar to normal type aliases, except that their concrete type is determined from the module in which they are defined.
 For example, the following code has to examine the body of `foo` in order to determine that the concrete type of `Foo` is `i32`: